sayali3905/SE_Project/README.md

 4. Analyzing trends before and after the adoption of CI and their correlation with test code ratio and test coverage.
 What key factors influence the test code ratio?

-Data_Collection folder demonstrates the data collection steps and filtering methods.
+DataCollection folder demonstrates the data collection steps and filtering methods.
 Final_repositories.csv file contains the dataset of 70 repositories which are used for analysis.

 RQ1 folder answers the research question 1 and contains the following contents: